rschristopher/rschristopher.github.io/src/saving/appendix/vaults.md

 ---

-Vaults and covenants represent a leap in Bitcoin's programmability, offering secure storage that bolsters wealth preservation.
+Vaults represent a potential leap in Bitcoin's programmability, offering secure storage that bolsters wealth preservation.
 By enforcing low-time-preference through delays and conditions, they empower families to build enduring legacies, free from fiat's vulnerabilities.
 As proposals like `OP_VAULT` progress, you may want to integrate them into your sovereignty journey -- starting with basic self-custody and evolving to vaulted setups.